Tuesday, June 28, 2016

 I've just found an ST Review cover disk (#11) and on it is the imaginatively titled ST Review Invaders, a magazine exclusive by Dave Munsie.
 Sadly, my first impressions weren't great because some traditional elements are altered far too much for my liking.
 Such as how the cannon moves over a rocky landscape so I wasn't feeling the love.

 However, I slapped myself and then began to mellow!
-After a few games and found myself enjoying this quirky space shooter and enjoyed the nifty new mechanics which I thought were excellent.
+After a few games and found myself enjoying this quirky space shooter and the nifty new mechanics which I thought were excellent.
 Also, I enjoyed the faster gameplay which is superb.
 I love how the pesky aliens no longer shoot in predictable straight lines and their attack patterns are quite brilliant.
 Level two sees them bopping along in a humorous fashion with a Mexican wave following later on!!

-Overall, the authenticity has still been altered far too much for my liking so it's not Space Invaders anymore.
+Overall, the authenticity has been altered far too much for my liking so it's not Space Invaders anymore.
 However, it's still a great game in its own right and certainly has that 'just one more go' factor.
 I really enjoyed playing this game!

 Wednesday, June 22, 2016